Flipper-Community/flipper-community-wiki/flip-wiki/docs/tutorials/Animation_guide_meta/Meta_settings_guide.md

 ***Active cycles*** is a choice of design to limit the number of inputs listed in ***Frame order***.

-If animation has no active frames (ie `Active frames: 0`), `Active cycles:` should be set to `0` too.
+If animation has no active frames (ie `Active frames: 0`), `Active cycles:` should be set to `0` too.<BR>
 As well if animation contains active frames, `Active cycles:` should be set to at least `1`.
 !!! warning
     If those values are not set accordingly, compiling the animation via `./fbt` (to make .png frames into .bm ones) **will definitely fail**.

 ![08-FBT_error-Active_Cycles](08-FBT_error-Active_Cycles.png)

-However, and against all odds (and logics), an already compiled animation ***should*** still be able to play on Flipper without failure.
+However, and against all odds (and logics), an already compiled animation ***should*** still be able to play on Flipper without failure.<BR>
-For instance, `Active frames: 1` while there is **no** active frames : no noticeable consequences.
+For instance, `Active frames: 1` while there is **no** active frames : no noticeable consequences.<BR>
 **But**, having `Active frames: 0` when there are active frames will make the animation unable to trigger the active sequence : only passive frames will play in loop even if the ***back*** button is pushed.

 The number of frames that make up the ***active cycles*** above the first one are not counted as it in ***Active frames*** but will however be counted when it comes to ***bubbles***.

 ### 🔸  Frame rate
-`Frame rate:` is the well known ***fps*** : Frames Per Second.
+`Frame rate:` is the well known ***fps*** : Frames Per Second.<BR>
 It defines how many frames will be played during 1 second.
 !!! note
     Historically, theatre movie standard fps was set on 24.<BR>
     Drawn-animation however had usually a fps set to 12 and even lower (mainly due to production costs) such as 6 or 8 when it came to *Saturday Morning Cartoons* type animations.

-Flipper will not be able to handle very high fps mainly due to hardware limitation (RAM size and display capability).
+Flipper will not be able to handle very high fps mainly due to hardware limitation (RAM size and display capability).<BR>
-Flipper screen refresh rate being what it is, flickering or ghosting effect will occur if fps is set too high.
+Flipper screen refresh rate being what it is, flickering or ghosting effect will occur if fps is set too high.<BR>
 As well, Flipper firmware may crash on high ***frame rate*** if RAM is oversatured.

-The usual working range of fps is 1-12, but it's not really recommended to have a frame rate above 8.
+The usual working range of fps is 1-12, but it's not really recommended to have a frame rate above 8.<BR>
 All original Flipper animations (external, internal, blocked and event the level-up ones) have their ***frame rate*** set to 2.

-`Frame rate:` value must be an integer (number without decimal) and therefore cannot be less than 1.
+`Frame rate:` value must be an integer (number without decimal) and therefore cannot be less than 1.<BR>
 As consequence, the slowest animation would be of 1 frame per second.
-Only way to have one frame to play longer on screen is to double its input in ***Frames order***.
+Only way to have one frame to play longer on screen is to double its input in ***Frames order***.<BR>
-The time each frame will play on screen is then calculated as follow : ***1 second divided by frame rate***.
+The time each frame will play on screen is then calculated as follow : ***1 second divided by frame rate***.<BR>
-For instance, a frame rate of 4 will make each frame play 0.25 second on screen.
+For instance, a frame rate of 4 will make each frame play 0.25 second on screen.<BR>
 Adjusting frame rate and playing with the inputs in Frames order makes visual acceleration or slow-down effects possible.

 ### 🔸  Duration
-`Duration:` is used to determine the period of time one animation will run until it switches to the next random one.
+`Duration:` is used to determine the period of time one animation will run until it switches to the next random one.<BR>
 Duration values are seconds.

 By default, most animations have a duration value of 3600 which equals to 1 hour.

-Duration is an underestimated setting that can be used to polish transitions in a suite of animations.
+Duration is an underestimated setting that can be used to polish transitions in a suite of animations.<BR>
-For example, having a total of 60 inputs in ***frames order*** and 2 as ***frame rate*** would result in a 30 seconds animation.
+For example, having a total of 60 inputs in ***frames order*** and 2 as ***frame rate*** would result in a 30 seconds animation.<BR>
-In order to play this animation 5 times entirely before it switches to the next, `Duration:` would be set to `150`.
+In order to play this animation 5 times entirely before it switches to the next, `Duration:` would be set to `150`.<BR>
 This way, the switching will occur at the very end of the passive sequence instead of cutting it somewhere in the middle.

-***Duration*** can also add some game aspect to a suite of animations.
+***Duration*** can also add some game aspect to a suite of animations.<BR>
-It can be used with passive/active animations having identical passive frames but different active sequences.
+It can be used with passive/active animations having identical passive frames but different active sequences.<BR>
 Setting a duration of 10mn (600) for example will make the user curious about what will be revealed if he presses back as, whatever the animation of the set is playing, it would always be the same passive sequence looping on the screen.

 ### 🔸  Active cooldown
-`Active cooldown:` is a delay, set in seconds, that will apply once an active period ends and during which the active sequence is not triggerable.
+`Active cooldown:` is a delay, set in seconds, that will apply once an active period ends and during which the active sequence is not triggerable.<BR>
 It forces passive frames to play during the defined time, temporarily disabling the back-button *active* trigger.

-As well as for ***Active cycles***, if animation has no active frames (ie `Active frames: 0`), `Active cooldown:` should be set to `0` too.
+As well as for ***Active cycles***, if animation has no active frames (ie `Active frames: 0`), `Active cooldown:` should be set to `0` too.<BR>
 As well if animation contains active frames, `Active cooldown:` should be set to at least `1`.
 !!! warning
     If those values are not set accordingly, compiling the animation via `./fbt` (to make .png frames into .bm ones) **will definitely fail**.

 ![09-FBT_error-Active_Cooldown](09-FBT_error-Active_Cooldown.png)

-However, same as for ***Active cycles***, an already compiled animation ***should*** still be able to play on Flipper without failure.
+However, same as for ***Active cycles***, an already compiled animation ***should*** still be able to play on Flipper without failure.<BR>
-For instance, `Active cooldown: 1` while there is no active frames : no consequences.
+For instance, `Active cooldown: 1` while there is no active frames : no consequences.<BR>
 And same goes with `Active cooldown: 0` while there are active frames.

 ### 🔸  Bubble slots
-`Bubble slots:` value indicates the number of bubbles "suites" that are listed to be randomly used during the active sequence of the animation.
+`Bubble slots:` value indicates the number of bubbles "suites" that are listed to be randomly used during the active sequence of the animation.<BR>
 It is not to be confused with the number of bubbles.
-A slot can have many bubbles within.
+A slot can have many bubbles within.<BR>
-If there are multiple slots, each time active sequence is triggered, a slot will be randomly chosen and its bubbles sequence will be played.
+If there are multiple slots, each time active sequence is triggered, a slot will be randomly chosen and its bubbles sequence will be played.<BR>
-Otherwise, if only if `Bubble slots:` is set to `1`, the suite will always play on active sequence.
+Otherwise, if only if `Bubble slots:` is set to `1`, the suite will always play on active sequence.<BR>
 If animation is not using any bubble, value must be set to `0`.
 !!! warning
     `Bubble slots:` value **MUST** be set accordingly to the defined number of slots set below.
 Animation will fail otherwise and Flipper would most likely crash !